 - Asks, doesn't tell

-- Contextualizes employee mindset
+- Contextualizes employee experience and mindset

 - Creates transparency